Budget – just reading that word may have made your eyes glaze over with boredom. Or filled you with anxiety.

 Budgeting for a life you aren’t yet leading takes some research.

-Begin with the expenses you’re sure about (like how much you pay to get your hair cut) and mark items for research (like rent on an apartment in the area where you want to live).
+Begin with the expenses you’re sure about (like how much you pay to get your hair cut) and mark items for research (like rent on an apartment or house in the area where you want to live).

 Are there debt payments that must be made?